 The BYU Mission states: "Because the gospel encourages the pursuit of all truth, students at BYU should receive a broad university education.
 The arts, letters, and sciences provide the core of such an education, which will help students think clearly, communicate effectively, understand important ideas in their own cultural tradition as well as that of others, and establish clear standards of intellectual integrity.

 A bachelor's degree from Brigham Young University consists of the core (general education and religious education) and the major.
-These complement each other and ideally are integrated throughout the student's journey to obtain a bachelor's degree.
+The two complement each other and are ideally integrated throughout the student journey.
 The skills and knowledge derived from a robust liberal arts education equip students with competencies that provide versatility in employment and a foundation for life-long learning and service.

-The integration of sacred and secular knowledge is the hallmark of a BYU education.
-While the Aims of a BYU Education states that all disciplines should be "bathed in the light and color of the restored gospel," religion courses engage the student mind and heart in an ever deeper understanding of the gospel of Jesus Christ through close and meticulous study of the scriptures and teachings of the living prophets.
+The hallmark of a BYU education is the integration of sacred and secular knowledge.
+While the Aims of a BYU Education states all disciplines should be "bathed in the light and color of the restored gospel," religion courses engage students in an ever deeper understanding of the gospel of Jesus Christ through close and meticulous study of the scriptures and teachings of the living prophets.

 Administration of the University Core

 The university core is administered collaboratively by the deans of Undergraduate Education and Religious Education under the direction of the academic vice president.
-Religious Education is responsible for the Doctrinal Foundation and Religion Electives components and the courses that meet these requirements; Undergraduate Education is responsible for the general education components.
-The success of the core depends upon dedicated faculty from throughout the university.
-The Faculty General Education Council, chaired by the associate dean of Undergraduate Education, reviews and approves all courses that meet general education requirements within the university core.
+Religious Education is responsible for the Doctrinal Foundation and Religion Electives components and courses that meet those requirements; Undergraduate Education is responsible for the general education component.
+The success of the core depends on dedicated faculty from throughout the university.
+The Faculty General Education Council, chaired by the associate dean of Undergraduate Education, reviews and certifies all courses that meet general education requirements within the university core.

 Who Must Complete University Core Requirements?